Tampa Extradition Lawyer

 State and Federal Extradition Laws

-There are both state and federal extradition policies that impact the extradition process in Tampa.
+Both state and federal extradition policies impact the extradition process in Tampa.
 Florida statutes regarding extradition are found in Florida Statutes Chapter 941.
 Under the statutes, Florida will extradite on a felony warrant to other states.
 Florida has adopted the Uniform Criminal Extradition Act, which is a federal act found in 18 USC Section 3182.
-While the requirements under the act vary slightly based on state, essentially, in order to extradite a fugitive, the following criteria must be satisfied:
+While the requirements under the act vary slightly based on state, essentially, to extradite a fugitive, the following criteria must be satisfied:

 However, some countries grant extradition without a treaty.
 Every such country requires an offer of reciprocity when extradition is accorded in the absence of a treaty.
 The United States will extradite, without regard to the existence of a treaty, persons (other than citizens, nationals or permanent residents of the United States), who have committed crimes of violence against nationals of the United States in foreign countries.
 A list of countries with which the United States has an extradition treaty relationship can be found in the Federal Criminal Code and Rules.

-Every extradition treaty to which the United States is a party requires a formal request for extradition, supported by appropriate documents.
+Every extradition treaty to which the United States is a party requires a formal extradition request, supported by appropriate documents.
 Because the time involved in preparing a formal request can be lengthy, most treaties allow for the provisional arrest of fugitives in urgent cases.
-Thereafter, the United States must submit a formal request for extradition within a specified time set forth in the treaty.
+Thereafter, the United States must submit a formal request for extradition within a specified time outlined in the treaty.

-Foreign requests for extradition of fugitives from the United States are ordinarily submitted by the embassy of the country making the request to the Department of State, which reviews and forwards them to the Office of International Affairs (OIA).
+Foreign requests for extradition of fugitives from the United States are ordinarily submitted by the embassy of the country requesting the Department of State, which reviews and forwards them to the Office of International Affairs (OIA).
 The requests are of two types: formal requisitions supported by all documents required under the applicable treaty, or requests for provisional arrest.

-In the United States, subject of an extradition is entitled to a hearing under 18 U.S.C. § 3184 to determine whether the fugitive is extraditable.
+In the United States, the subject of extradition is entitled to a hearing under 18 U.S.C. § 3184 to determine whether the fugitive is extraditable.
 If the court finds the fugitive to be extraditable, it enters an order of extraditability and certifies the record to the Secretary of State, who decides whether to surrender the fugitive to the requesting government.
-In some cases a fugitive may waive the hearing process.
-The United States government opposes bond in extradition cases.
+In some cases, a fugitive may waive the hearing process.
+The United States government opposes bonds in extradition cases.

 The order following the extradition hearing is not appealable, but the fugitive may petition for a writ of habeas corpus as soon as the order is issued.
 The district court’s decision on the writ is subject to appeal, and the extradition may be stayed if the court so orders.